jj101k/jagql-framework/doc/GUIDE.md

 *Note: you might think of the `<type>` collections as "__the__ collections",* *with all other collections being secondary*

+## Client Usage

+### Differences from other JSON:API servers

+This supports pagination via the fields "limit" (page size) and "offset" (how many items to skip).
+This is in the "page" query family, so you might use `page[limit]=10` for example.

+Filtering is a key (a local attribute, relationship, or "id") mapped to:

+* "<" followed by a string/number to express "less than"
+* ">" followed by a string/number to express "greater than"
+* "~" followed by a string to express a case-insensitive match
+* ":" followed by a string to express that the filter string is part of the target (string).
+* Anything else, which will be taken as an exact (string) match.

+You can supply multiple of these as an array, or multiple comma-separated.
+These are in the "filter" query family, so a valid query might include `filter[a]=:foo,:bar` or `filter[a][]=:foo&filter[a][]=:bar`.

 ## Configuring Resources

 ### Relationships